M2000Interpreter/Environment/utf8/guim2000.frm.utf8.txt

                 todo = todo Mod 1000
                 If todo > 500 Then todo = todo - 500
-                Dim A As Control
+                Dim a As Control
-                Set A = Controls(acclist.Value)
+                Set a = Controls(acclist.Value)
                 Dim aa As gList, bb As GuiImage
-                If TypeOf A Is gList Then
+                If TypeOf a Is gList Then
-                    Set aa = A
+                    Set aa = a
                     aa.TakeKey CInt(todo), shift + ctrl + alt
-                ElseIf TypeOf A Is VB.PictureBox Then
+                ElseIf TypeOf a Is VB.PictureBox Then
                     Set bb = GuiControls(acclist.Value)
                     bb.TakeKey CInt(todo), shift + ctrl + alt
                 End If